accounting automation

 Properly maintaining your books is a critical part of running a business.
 Access to the financial status of your company can help you make better decisions and keep an eye on whether you're progressing toward your goals.

-To help SMBs embark on this journey, here's a quick read with everything you need to know about maintaining your books.
+To help SMBs embark on this journey, we've compiled a comprehensive guide on maintaining your books.
 This article covers the basic daily, weekly, and monthly accounting tasks to help keep SMBs on top of their finances.
-Sticking to these checklists is a quick and easy way to ensure that no stone will go unturned.
-And let's be honest: it'll help make your life less stressful!
-So let's get started, shall we?

 As ridiculous as it sounds, some large firms close their books daily.
 For instance, the Controller Division at Goldman Sachs produces daily profit and loss statements for a specific product or area within the firm.
 But that's overkill for the average SMB.